Receive a free 2 day Cape Town City Stay package when Find out more

 A comprehensive camping trip to top destinations in South Africa, Namibia, Botswana and Zimbabwe.
 This scenic, cultural and wildlife trip starts in Cape Town and ends in Johannesburg, South Africa.

 Cross into Botswana, encountering the San and travelling to an exclusive camp in the untamed Okavango Delta for the wilderness experience of a lifetime.
-Visit the Caprivi Strip of Namibia, before returning to Botswana to explore Chobe National Park on an afternoon game drive and sunset boat cruise.
+Continue east via the fringes of Makgadigadi Pans to Nata and then on to Chobe National Park which we explore on an afternoon game drive and sunset boat cruise.
 See the mighty Victoria Falls, in Zimbabwe, and enjoy optional adventure activities, before driving back through Botswana into South Africa.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

-We make our way northeast to the beautiful Cederberg Mountains of the Western Cape.
-Known for its rugged mountains, verdant valleys and citrus farms, the Cederberg is named after the endangered Clanwilliam Cedar tree, endemic to this part of South Africa.
-The Cederberg is also famous for its hiking trails and the indigenous rooibos plants that only grow here, and are used to produce a hugely popular, health tea.
+Known for its rugged mountains, verdant valleys and citrus farms, the beautiful Cederberg area is named after the endemic and endangered Clanwilliam Cedar tree.
+The Cederberg is famous for its hiking trails and the indigenous rooibos plants that only grow here, and are used to produce a hugely popular, health tea.

-Arriving at our first overnight camp in the scenic Olifants River Valley, we get to sample some of the fine locally produced wines of South Africa.
-Then we enjoy a traditional South African dinner.
+Arriving at our first overnight camp in the scenic Olifants River Valley, we relax and enjoy dinner together.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.